Sneekyboots/cardano-mvp/README.md

 Masumi agents combine on-chain data, off-chain analytics, and AI models to provide smarter, safer DeFi automation for Cardano liquidity providers.

+## 🧩 Masumi Agent Jobs

+Masumi agents operate through a set of specialized jobs that automate and enhance protocol safety:

+- **Rebalancing Job**: Periodically analyzes pool data and vault positions, then recommends or executes rebalancing actions to optimize yield and reduce impermanent loss.
+- **IL Policy Enforcement Job**: Monitors all vaults for IL threshold breaches and triggers smart contract enforcement (e.g., restricts withdrawals, sends alerts).
+- **Emergency Exit Job**: Detects critical risk scenarios and simulates emergency exit actions, providing recommendations or automated responses to protect user funds.
+- **AI Decision Verification Job**: Before any automated action, simulates and verifies the outcome using AI models to ensure safety and compliance with user policies.
+- **Reporting Job**: Aggregates vault and pool data, generates analytics, and updates the frontend dashboard with actionable insights.

+Each job runs on a schedule (e.g., every 60 seconds) and is coordinated by the keeper bot, with results surfaced to users via the dashboard and notification system.

 ## 🆘 Need Help?
 - Check `.env` file for correct API keys
 - Review logs for errors
 - See documentation in `docs/`
 - Open an issue on GitHub for support

+## 📝 Key Takeaways
+- Yield Safe is a Cardano DeFi protocol focused on impermanent loss protection.
+- Smart contracts enforce user-defined IL policies.
+- Keeper bot and Masumi agents automate monitoring and safety actions.
+- Project is currently in Track 2: AI agent integration and automation.
+- Easy setup: clone, configure `.env`, install, and run.
+- See docs for architecture, API, and deployment details.